adwaitjog/ChampSim/README.md

 # Compile

-ChampSim takes five parameters: Branch predictor, L1D prefetcher, L2C prefetcher, LLC replacement policy, and the number of cores.
+ChampSim takes six parameters: Branch predictor, L1D prefetcher, L2C prefetcher, LLC_PREFETCHER, LLC replacement policy, and the number of cores.
-For example, `./build_champsim.sh bimodal no no lru 1` builds a single-core processor with bimodal branch predictor, no L1/L2 data prefetchers, and the baseline LRU replacement policy for the LLC.
+For example, `./build_champsim.sh bimodal no no lru 1` builds a single-core processor with bimodal branch predictor, no L1/L2/LLC data prefetchers, and the baseline LRU replacement policy for the LLC.
 ```
 $ ./build_champsim.sh bimodal no no no lru 1